Stripe Terminal iOS SDK

 - Build and run the app.
 The SDK comes with a simple reader simulator, so you can get started without any physical hardware.

-We recommend that you install the SDK using CocoaPods.
+We support CocoaPods and Swift Package Manager.
 If you prefer to install the library manually, please use the latest version from our releases page.

 If you haven’t already, install the latest version of CocoaPods.